 Lack of a person responsible for planning work in sprints

-Many times I've seen a team working in sprints on successive iterations, successive features.
-And suddenly during a sprint someone from customer support comes and says here is a bug this needs to be corrected or that needs to be done differently.
+Many times I’ve seen a team working in sprints on successive iterations and successive features.
+And suddenly during a sprint, someone from customer support comes and says here is a bug this needs to be corrected or that needs to be done differently.
 And suddenly the scope of tasks that were planned for the next version of the application increases and increases uncontrollably.
-Nobody watches over it, developers say: Someone decided so. - So we do it.
+Nobody watches over it, developers say: Someone decided so. – So we do it.
 And suddenly it turns out that instead of releasing the next version in a week, we release it in two months and it becomes a big problem.

 How to deal with it?